 The Linux kernel development community remains extremely busy, as shown in the recent Linux Kernel Development Report, written by Jonathan Corbet and Greg Kroah-Hartman.
 Since the 4.7 release, just under 83,000 changesets have been merged from 4,319 individual developers representing 519 known corporations.
 Part of this busy development process involves the kernel testing infrastructure.
 According to the report, the “zero-day build and boot robot” system alone found 223 bugs (all of which were fixed) during the most recent reporting period.
 The in-kernel self-test framework continues to improve and will someday be a comprehensive test suite for the kernel.

-Shuah Khan, Senior Linux Kernel Developer at Samsung Research America, is the maintainer of the kernel self-test framework, and she also serves on The Linux Foundation Technical Advisory Board.
+Shuah Khan, Senior Linux Kernel Developer at Samsung Research America, is the maintainer of the kernel self-test framework.
 In this article, Khan answers a few questions about her work on the Linux kernel.

 The Linux Foundation: What role do you play in the community and what subsystem(s) do you work on?